podinate/podinate/docs/docs/getting-started/quick-start.md

 ```
 Podinate is showing that it will create a Kubernetes *StatefulSet*, which will in turn run the Pod we want.
 Podinate will create various Kubernetes *Objects* for you when you apply a PodFile, and will confirm exactly what changes will be made whenever you run `apply`.
 This lets you see at a glance exactly what Podinate is changing.

-Apply the `hello.pf` PodFile by pressing Y and enter, or just pressing enter.
+Apply the `hello.pf` PodFile by pressing Y and enter.

 ### List Pods
 To list pods on Kubernetes, use the `kubectl` tool.
 It should have been installed with k3d by Brew.